lightheaded/tom.readme/README.md

 I believe that technical shortcomings are best seen and felt by the people who work with them day-to-day.
 So if you feel that something is not right and should be done differently, I am happy to help any way I can, but I will not take it on myself to fix it because it's not the focal point of my job.
 It's yours.

 So I will resort to guidance, sound boarding and often pitching in with the ideas, but rarely take the task away from you.
 The "war time" – when things are broken, something is burning or fundamentally broken and our customers are losing money – does not fall under this philosophy.

+### What should an engineer do?

+- Do keep your promises and our agreements.
+I expect that you will let me know if you won't be able to fulfil a promise.
+Silently failing a deadline won't do.
+- Do spend most of your time coding and developing.
+- Do spend time on personal growth, learning, experimenting; but also on technical project managemnt, analysing future endeavours, propose things that could be better.
+- Do speak your mind freely with me – daily struggles, compensation, stress, technical issues, emotions, personal growth, ranting, venting.
+Everything is fine.
+- Do discuss with me if you feel that somebody needs help, does not perform well.
+Don't keep your thoughts to yourself.
+I won't use that information to fire a person, but I will know how to approach his/her personal development a lot better.
+- Do speak your mind about things that should be changed.
+Expect me to ask what can be done about the issue.
+- Do come out with a bare-bones idea of a solution if you come to me with a problem.
+Or clearly express that you do not know how to proceed with it.
+- Do speak your mind and be vocal in your opinions.

+### What should engineer not do?

+- Don't expect me to [take your monkey](https://hbr.org/1999/11/management-time-whos-got-the-monkey).
+I am more than willing to help out, help you find resource, priority, ideas.
+At the same time I strongly believe that the decisions should be bottom-up, so you as the expert to initiate change.

 ## Learning and development